-The Miller School of Medicine Center for Medical Education ("Miller Center"), will serve as the iconic center for medical education for the entire Health District serving the Miller School of Medicine, the University of Miami Health System ("UHealth") and its hospital partners, Jackson Memorial Hospital and the Veterans Administration, as well as other affiliates.
+The Leonard M. Miller Medical Education Center ("Miller Center"). will serve as the iconic center for medical education for the entire Health District serving the Miller School of Medicine, the University of Miami Health System ("UHealth") and its hospital partners, Jackson Memorial Hospital and the Veterans Administration, as well as other affiliates.
 The Miller Center will include a number of innovative spaces in which future medical leaders can interact with each other, with faculty, with the clinical environment (via robust broadband technology) and a universe of data and information.
-The facility will include a 700-seat auditorium, smaller group learning rooms, open study space, a media production facility for a variety of new curriculum enhancements, and computerized assessment spaces.
+The facility will include a 500-seat auditorium, smaller group learning rooms, open study space, a media production facility for a variety of new curriculum enhancements, and computerized assessment spaces.
 Educational program offices as well as the Dean of the School of Medicine will be located in the building.
-Amenities will include a student lounge and medical simulation spaces, as well as street level enhancements to embrace the surrounding community and to emphasize the importance of the facility.
+Amenities may include a student lounge and faculty club, as well as street level enhancements to embrace the surrounding community and to emphasize the importance of the facility.